 INHERIT: Cool stuff

-In PostgreSQL a role can inherit permissions from some other role.
+In PostgreSQL a role can inherit permissions from another role.
 The INHERIT keywords ensure that permissions are passed on from role to role.
 This works perfectly and it is widely accepted by end users.

-However, there is a little detail.
+However, there is a little catch.
 Consider the following example:

 test=# CREATE ROLE x NOLOGIN INHERIT SUPERUSER; CREATE ROLE test=# CREATE ROLE y LOGIN INHERIT NOSUPERUSER; CREATE ROLE test=# GRANT x TO y; GRANT ROLE